Name of breed: Aegidienberger

 Distinguishing features: Like the Icelandic Horse, the Aegidienberger is strong and hardy, able to withstand the elements, and can naturally perform a fifth gait, the tölt.
 Peruvian Paso bloodlines have given the Aegidienberger refinement, elegance, flashy movement and a few extra inches of height.
 The breed stands between 13 and 15 hands high and can be any colour.
 It has a short, muscular and upright neck, proud head carriage, a strong and sturdy build and a thick, flowing mane and tail.
 Aegidienbergers are friendly, willing and full of character and enjoy being around people.

-Modern day Aegidienberger: While fewer than 100 Aegidienberger horses registered in the stud book today, these horses are extremely rare.
+Modern day Aegidienberger: With fewer than 100 Aegidienberger horses registered in the stud book today, this breed is extremely rare.
 Those who are lucky enough to own Aegidienbergers enjoy using them for pleasure riding, showing and farm work.

 Image credits: Gaedingar Group, Equus Forum.